clymbouris/pomodoro/README.md

 ![Pomodoro - Running](http://snag.gy/N2EN7.jpg)

 ##User Stories
-User Story: I can start a 25 minute pomodoro, and the timer will go off once 25 minutes has elapsed.
+- I can start a 25 minute pomodoro, and the timer will go off once 25 minutes has elapsed.

-User Story: I can reset the clock for my next pomodoro.
+- I can reset the clock for my next pomodoro.

-User Story: I can customize the length of each pomodoro.
+- I can customize the length of each pomodoro.

 ##Todo
 - <s>Display live timer in broswer tab title</s>